rsx-labs/kool-aide/readme.md

 ```

 ## Installation
 - Download the executable file to your machine.
-[Please check the release section](https://github.com/rsx-labs/kool-aide/releases)
+[Please check the release section](https://github.com/rsx-labs/kool-aide/releases) (latest v.0.0.4)
 - Download the initial kool-aide-settings.json file and modify the user information.
 - Fire up your command line and type away!